Liana24601/xmas-snake-game/README.md

 i made a Christmas themed snake game, enjoy :)

 # instructions
-arrow keys to start
+- arrow keys to start

-press arrow keys to control the snake (or rather, the string of Christmas tree emojis)
+- press arrow keys to control the snake (or rather, the string of Christmas tree emojis)

 # how to play

-maneuver the snake to get the santa head
+- maneuver the snake to get the santa head

-dont crash into the walls or yourself!! or you'll die :(
+- don't crash into the walls or yourself!! or you'll die :(

 # additional info